drogue-iot/blog.drogue.io/content/2022-08-10-firmware-updates-part-3/index.md

 Firmware delivery is the main functionality of Drogue Ajour.
 This involves transporting the firmware to devices using a CBOR-based protocol (Concise Binary Object Representation).
 Although more compact formats than CBOR exists, it is an IETF standard as well as having implementations in [many languages](https://cbor.io/impls.html).
 The CBOR messages are designed for minimal overhead, and to allow devices to consume updates at their own pace.

-The update service can use the filesystem, Eclipse Hawkbit or a Docker/Container registry for retrieving firmware.
+The update service can use the file system, Eclipse Hawkbit or a Docker/Container registry for retrieving firmware.

 To enable firmware updates, the Drogue Cloud `Application` and `Device` schema is extended with a section for specifying the firmware source, which looks like this for a container registry: